lindevs/mini-img/README.md

 sudo service apache2 restart
 ```

 * Directory root should be pointed to `public` directory.
-For example, you can edit the default virtual hosts
+For example, you can edit a default virtual host file
   that provided on Ubuntu/Debian:

 ```shell